 Read about the poor woman who put goat’s milk on her skin for eczema.
 She developed a food allergy that nearly killed her.

-She treated her eczema with skin cream containing goat’s milk.
 When she later ate feta cheese (a goat’s milk cheese) she almost died.
 This was due to a life-threatening allergy to goat’s milk caused by the skin cream.
 Her skin healed, but she developed a laboratory documented food allergy due to the eczema food allergy link.

 So, the reason to avoid putting skincare containing common allergens on damaged skin is because it can lead to food allergies: Food Allergies Begin with Eczema-Atopic Dermatitis.